utilitywarehouse/thanos-manifests/README.md

 ## Usage

-To use the base, reference the remote in you `kustomization.yaml`
+To use the base, reference the remote in your `kustomization.yaml`

 ```
 apiVersion: kustomize.config.k8s.io/v1beta1